uma-pi1/kge/README.md

 implementations of training, hyperparameter optimization, and evaluation strategies that can be used with any model.
 Every potential knob or heuristic implemented in the framework is exposed explicitly via configuration files.
-LikKGE also provides the most common KGE models and new ones can be easily added (contributions welcome!).
+LibKGE also provides the most common KGE models and new ones can be easily added (contributions welcome!).

 ## Features